Aakash901/Aakash901/README.md

             <td width="50%">
                 <h3 align="center">🚀 About Me</h3>
                 <p align="center">
-                    Android Developer from India with expertise in Kotlin and Java.
-Focused on creating scalable and performant mobile applications.
+                    Android & Flutter Developer from India with expertise in Kotlin, Java, and Dart.
+Focused on creating scalable and performant mobile applications and backend solutions using Spring Boot.
                 </p>
                 <p align="center">
                     <a href="https://www.linkedin.com/in/aakash-singh-1832631b4">